-The Children’s Museum will be a true community asset, among the best children’s museums in the nation, but designed especially for El Paso.
+The Children’s Museum and Science Center will be a true community asset, among the best children’s museums in the nation, but designed especially for El Paso.

 The museum will be located in the heart of El Paso’s Downtown Arts District and is currently scheduled to open its doors in late 2022.